jfuzzy/osu-copy-cop/README.md

 # Style guide checker based on copy-cop

-Thanks to all the hard work by @katydecorah I using this to help learn Angular and build a tool that I can use daily.
+Thanks to all the hard work by @katydecorah I'm using this app to help learn Angular and build a tool that I can use daily.

 ## Resources